DLopezJr/fp/README.md

 This is due to "[security concerns](https://github.com/flatpak/flatpak/issues/994)".

-The side-effect is that launching apps is difficult to remeber and tedious to type.
+The side-effect is that launching apps is difficult to remember and tedious to type.

 ## DETAILS